 Prices for yoga classes can range from $15 – $40, depending on the location.
 The average yoga studio brings in monthly revenue of $13,495 per month, and the average yoga studio owner makes about $86,000 per year.
-It will take some time to get enough repeat clients to reach those levels.
-Selling yoga apparel can increase your revenue potential.
+It may take some time to get enough repeat clients to reach those levels.

-Acquiring customers and keeping those customers is key.
+Acquiring customers and keeping those customers is key to having a successful yoga business.
 Your location is a critical factor in getting customers, but the best locations are expensive.
 You will be putting in a lot of time and money to start your studio and to market it, and that money will be at risk if you don’t succeed.
-One way to combat this is to offer multiple types of niches such as Ayurveda, Bikram, Belly Dancing, Vinyasa, etc. If these specialties are outside of your experience, hiring another yogi could help expand the offerings of the business.
+One way to combat this is to offer multiple styles such as Ayurveda, Bikram, Belly Dancing, Vinyasa, etc. If these specialties are outside of your experience, hiring another yogi could help expand the offerings of the business.

 In addition to classes and workshops, consider having retail items to purchase like apparel with the business’s logo, yoga mats, books, water bottles, etc. This will help generate some additional revenue.

 Are there grants to start a yoga studio?